FAQ’s (Frequently Asked Questions) About our IOP Program

 WHAT IS YOUR SUCCESS RATE?

 That answer often leads people to question, “What’s the point of your profession?”
 And our answer is that recovery is a process with many more variables and indicators of success than the sudden cessation of substance use.
+Outcomes improve with successive attempts at change.
 The vast majority of people who complete a treatment program are going to change for the better to some degree.
 In some cases, the positive outcome may include the realization that they need more help than they thought.
 At that point we can assist someone to get into a more structured program.
+Other positive outcomes can include improved relationships, employment, reduction in health and psychiatric problems and new educational pursuits, all of which may or may not be accompanied by abstinence from all drugs and alcohol.
 When someone uses the tools presented to them and commits to changing their thinking and engaging in new habits/behaviors, they gain new levels of recovery.
 When people engage a process of recovery, their lives improve – whether they drink or take drugs again someday or not.
 Changing a behavior, just like any other kind of learning process, often involves trial and error and some level of experimentation with changes.

 To schedule an admission interview with the intake counselors at Addiction Recovery Services, or if you have questions, feel free to call or text us at .
 We can also be reached via email at email@example.com.